uma-pi1/kge/README.md

 ## Using a pretrained model in an application

-Using a trained model trained with LibKGE is very easy.
-In the following example, we load a checkpoint and predict the most suitable object for a list of subjects and relations paris.
+Using a trained model trained with LibKGE is straightforward.
+In the following example, we load a checkpoint and predict the most suitable object for a two subject-relations pairs: ('Dominican Republic', 'has form of government', ?) and ('Mighty Morphin Power Rangers', 'is tv show with actor', ?).

 ```python
 import torch